-Explainer: What happens in the post-mask world of travel?
+EXPLAINER: What happens in the post-mask world of travel?

 WHO IS JUDGE KATHRYN KIMBALL MIZELLE?

-Mizelle, 35, was nominated in 2020 by then-President Donald Trump and confirmed in a party-line vote in the Senate, which was then controlled by Republicans, after Trump had lost his bid for re-election.
+Mizelle, 35, was nominated in 2020 by former President Donald Trump and confirmed in a party-line vote in the Senate, which was then controlled by Republicans, after Trump had lost his bid for re-election.
 She is the youngest Trump appointee on the federal bench, and the American Bar Association had rated her “not qualified” in part because she had only eight years experience in practicing law.

 WILL THE BIDEN ADMINISTRATION RESPOND?